oyranos-cms/oyranos-cms.github.io/wiki/ColourMatchingModuls.md

 -   Local, [Argyll Community Documentation](/wiki/Argyll_Community_Documentation "wikilink")

-License: new BSD? for the CMM module called libicc
+License: GPL, with an exception to libicc and libcgats

 #### LittleCMS